dotnet/winforms/docs/design/anchor-layout-changes-in-net80.md

 ## Anchor Calculations

 The following image illustrates anchors calculation with respect to a control's parent's display rectangle.
 The "red" rectangle is the parent's display rectangle, and the "green" rectangle is the anchored control's (button) bounds.
-- `Left` arrow indicates the X coordinate of the button location with respect to parents display rectangle.
+- `Left` arrow indicates the X coordinate of the button location with respect to the parent's display rectangle.
-- `Top` arrow indicates the Y coordinate of the button location with respect to parents display rectangle.
+- `Top` arrow indicates the Y coordinate of the button location with respect to the parent's display rectangle.
-- `Right` arrow indicates the distance from right edge of parent's rectangle where button is placed.
+- `Right` arrow indicates the distance from right edge of the parent's rectangle where button is placed.
-- `Right` arrow indicates the distance from bottom edge of parent's rectangle where button is placed.
+- `Right` arrow indicates the distance from the bottom edge of the parent's rectangle where the button is placed.

     ![AnchorCalculations](../images/AnchorCalculations.png)